IDEAs Awards Inspire Future Innovators

 The Best Undergraduate Student Disclosure was awarded to Jasmine Kobayashi and her research colleagues on Machine Learning Models for Solar Wind Data Gaps.

-Those in attendance learned what inspired the inventive research and what drove the winners to build out their research hypotheses and work toward their final outcomes.
+Those in attendance learned what inspired the inventive research and what drove the winners to build out their research hypotheses and work towards their final outcomes.

 “It was encouraging to hear how the winners were inspired to make a difference, build products to remove barriers and hurdles, and develop products that they and others can use and have a broader impact on research and society,” said IDEAs Awards creator Peter Webley.